Mickel Miller: Hamilton Academical

 On 20 January 2018, Carshalton Athletic announced that Miller had agreed terms with Scottish Premiership side Hamilton Academical.
 Nine days later, Hamilton confirmed the signing for an undisclosed fee.
 After being named as an unused substitute on three occasions, Miller made his professional debut in a 2–0 win against Motherwell on 10 March 2018.

 Miller had a successful 2018–19 season with Hamilton Academical where he finished as the club's top goalscorer.

 In February 2019 Hamilton Academical activated their option to extend his contract to keep him until summer 2020.

 Rotherham United

 Miller joined Rotherham United on 5 July 2020 on a two-year deal.
-On 22nd August 2020, Mickel made his first start for Rotherham in a pre-season fixture scoring a header in a 3-0 win v Mansfield.
+On 22 August 2020, Mickel made his first start for Rotherham in a pre-season fixture scoring a header in a 3-0 win v Mansfield.

 Miller joined Northampton Town on loan until the end of the 2020–21 season on 14 January 2021.

 Miller was released at the end of the 2021–22 season.

+Plymouth Argyle

+On 27 June 2022, Miller joined EFL League One side Plymouth Argyle on a two-year contract.

+Injuries hampered his 2022–23 season, only making 12 appearances in Argyle's league title-winning campaign.
+He had to wait until 19 November to make his debut, as a substitute in Argyle's 2–2 draw away to Burton Albion.
+On 2 March 2023, he featured in the EFL Trophy Final for a consecutive season, this time coming out on the losing side as Argyle lost 4–0 to Bolton Wanderers.

+The 2023–24 season in the EFL Championship saw Miller feature more regularly, making more appearances by Christmas than he'd made in the entirety of the previous season.
+His versatility saw him deployed as both a wing-back in a 3–4–3, and as an out-and-out left-back in a 4–3–3.
+He was offered a new contract at the end of the season.

+On 1 July 2024, Plymouth Argyle announced that Miller's contract had expired and that he would be departing the club.

+Huddersfield Town

+On 1 July 2024, Miller signed for recently relegated League One side Huddersfield Town on a two-year contract.